Matthew Pavlich: 2016 season

 On 13 January 2016, Pavlich relinquished the captaincy of the Fremantle Football Club after nine seasons, and was replaced by David Mundy.
 Pavlich announced his retirement at the end of July 2016, with his final game slated to be in Round 23 against the Western Bulldogs.
 He stated, "I'm just looking forward to finishing the season off individually in good form and certainly helping my teammates launch towards 2017...
 I have nothing left to give and I can walk away feeling quite fulfilled."

 In August, Pavlich's 353rd and final game saw Fremantle defeat the eventual Premiers, the Western Bulldogs, by 20 points.
 It was only Fremantle's fourth win for the season, and came after eight straight losses.
 Pavlich entered the ground with his teammates and family through a 29-person guard-of-honour of Fremantle Football Club fans.
 He kicked a goal in the first quarter to reach 700 career goals, which moved him into elite company in the 350-game, 700-goal club with Kevin Bartlett and Bernie Quinlan.
 After the game, Pavlich ran a final lap of the stadium to farewell fans before exiting the ground through a guard-of-honour consisting of current Fremantle and Western Bulldogs players, and past Fremantle players.
 Pavlich said he planned to have a six-month break with his family before pursuing a new career outside football, stating, "I've been doing this for 17 years; I need to do something different, I need to get into another industry and challenge myself in another sphere of life."

 Post-playing career

 In April 2018, Pavlich was appointed the Monday–Wednesday sports presenter on Nine News Perth.
 He commenced in the role from Monday 16 April.

 In late December 2018, Pavlich was appointed as a correspondent for Nine's Wide World of Sports coverage of the Hopman Cup Tennis tournament in Perth.

+In August 2025 Pavlich was announced as the CEO of the Sydney Swans, replacing Tom Harley.